linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Financial Accounting- Class Notes.md

 **Statement of Cash Flows: Indirect Method**

 + We'll focus on indirect format which is used by most firms
-+ Involves reconciling net income to cash flow from operations by accounting for noncash items embedded in net income
++ Involves reconciling [[Operating Income vs. Net Income What's the Difference|Net Income]] to cash flow from operations by accounting for noncash items embedded in net income
 + Net Income = Cash Revenue + Noncash Revenues - Cash Expense - NonCash expense
 + Start with Net Income
 + Cash Flows from Operations = Net Income - Non-cash revenues + noncash expenses
-+ Types of Adjustments between net income and cash from operations
++ Types of Adjustments between [[Operating Income vs. Net Income What's the Difference|Net Income]] and cash from operations
 + Non-cash expenses (depreciation
 + Non-operating items in net income
 + Gains and losses on equipment sales